dward2/BME547/Resources/Databases/mlab.md

 ```
 The string in the `connect` command above is the one you copied in step 20e
 above, except `<username>` should have already been replaced by the username
-you created in step 11 above.
+you created in step 9 above.
 You will manually need to replace `<password>`
 with the password you created in step 11c above.  `<dbname>` can be replaced
 by any name of your choosing.
+(Note, the connect string you copy from the
+MongoDB website will not have `<dbname>` in it.
+It will show the `/` and `?`
+adjacent.
+You need to add something in that space.)

 Finally, you will need to add one more package to your `requirements.txt` file:
 `dnspython` in order to access the database with the string above.